Recommendation Pipelines#

 Pipelines are defined by the following:

 LensKit supports serializing both pipeline descriptions (components, connections, and configurations) and pipeline parameters.
-There are three ways to save a pipeline or part thereof:
+There are two ways to save a pipeline or part thereof:

 2. Save the pipeline configuration with Pipeline.save_config().
 This saves the components, their configurations, and their connections, but not any learned parameter data.
 A new pipeline can be constructed from such a configuration can be reloaded with Pipeline.from_config().

-3. Save the pipeline parameters with Pipeline.save_params().
+1. Save the pipeline parameters with Pipeline.save_params().
 This saves the learned parameters but not the configuration or connections.
-The parameters can be reloaded into a compatible pipeline with Pipeline.load_params(); a compatible pipeline can be created by running the pipeline setup code or using a saved pipeline configuration.
+The parameters can be reloaded into a compatible pipeline with Pipeline.load_params(); a compatible pipeline can be created by running the same pipeline setup code or using a saved pipeline configuration.

 Component implementations need to support the configuration and/or parameter values, as needed, in addition to functioning correctly with pickle (no specific logic is usually needed for this).

-LensKit knows how to safely save the following object types from Component.get_params():
+LensKit knows how to safely save the following object types from Trainable.get_params():

 Other objects (including Pandas dataframes) are serialized by pickling, and the pipeline will emit a warning (or fail, if allow_pickle=False is passed to save_params()).